ikhsan0000/SIAK-Schedule-parser-HTML-to-ICS/README.md

 Programs used: XAMPP

-Language used: HTML5, PHP, CSS, JavaScript, and PostgreSQL 10.10
+Based on: HTML5, PHP, CSS, JavaScript, and PostgreSQL 10.10

 ## Installation
 In order to run and/or develop this program, you need to setup the required environment first.
 Below are the steps: